codebrainz/geany-themes/README.md

 Docs
 ----

+Once you have installed the `colorschemes` directory, restart geany and select the any of the new color scehemes via the menu:
+**View -> Change Color Scheme...**.

 If you want to add a theme, read the [ADDING-A-THEME.md][add-theme] file.
 If you are a package maintainer, consult the [MAKING-A-RELEASE.md][make-release] file.
 For all other cases, consult the official Geany documentation.